Akilesh1989/config/README.md

-This repository is a compilation of useful configuration files.
+This repository is a compilation of configuration files that I found useful.

-To use the envrc_config file rename it to .envrc
+To use the `envrc_config` file rename it to `.envrc`